How would you define template-thinking? And why is it important?

 I believe template-thinking is important because creating a template is like adding another dimension to your design.
 This is done by adding the element of time to the design by the way of animations and motion graphics.

 You can use a template to easily create unlimited amounts of versions of the same ad, e.g. for various other markets and channels.
 This should make the information more relevant to the receiver and your ad will perform better.

 How does template-thinking work, in the practical sense of what it can achieve?

-A good example of this is that you can make the content and design more personalized to your target audience.
+A good example of this is that you can make the content and design more personalised to your target audience.
 For example, besides using different copy in different languages, you can also create dynamic scenes with different footage that can be replaced where relevant.
-You could change the timing and duration of an animation or even a whole scene, based on the length of the copy, duration of dynamic footage, or use dynamic colors and shapes based on a dynamic value for emphasis.
+You could change the timing and duration of an animation or even a whole scene, based on the length of the copy, duration of dynamic footage or use dynamic colours and shapes based on a dynamic value for emphasis.

 How does template-thinking work on a technical level?

 Template-thinking follows a systematic approach where creating dynamic templates allows for a seamless rendering of multiple iterations, because the template was built with the same effort as a single creative asset.
 But which can then be used to generate millions of versions at a press of a button.

 One of the best practices when it comes to approaching template-thinking is to keep in mind the technology, its capabilities and its boundaries, and let this inspire you.

 What are some of these capabilities and boundaries that you mention?

 Some of these boundaries or limitations of a design are quite literally the boundaries of a given Text Box, where you define in which area a piece of copy may exist, and have the template scale any text to make sure it will always fit.